Skip to content

 The Model Context Protocol gave AI systems a standard way to call tools — semantic code search, structured reasoning, databases, web browsing.
 Hundreds of MCP servers exist today.

-Each server dumps its full tool schema into the conversation context.
-Five MCP servers?
+Loading MCP servers into an AI session is expensive.
+Each server dumps its full tool schema into the conversation context upfront.
+Five servers?
 That's 50,000-100,000 tokens consumed before the AI does anything.
-The AI carries that weight for the entire session — whether it uses those tools or not.

 Servers LoadedContext CostImpact